dbermond/screencast/README.md

 #### `-z, --wmark-size=NxN`

 Set text watermark size.
-Combined with [`-k`](#-k---wmark-positionnn) option it will define a rectangular area in the video that will contain the text watermark image.
 Note that the generated image will be trimmed to remove the unneeded transparent areas.
 As a result, the actual PNG image that will be added to the video will have a slightly smaller size than the one specified here.
 This option can be used only with the [`-w`](#-w---watermarktext) option.

 default: `255x35`

-#### `-k, --wmark-position=N,N`
+#### `-k, --wmark-position=PRE, --wmark-position=N,N`

 Set text watermark position inside the video.
-These are X and Y offsets from the video top left corner (not from the screen).
-Combined with [`-z`](#-z---wmark-sizenxn) option it will define a rectangular area in the video that will contain the text watermark image.
 This option can be used only with the [`-w`](#-w---watermarktext) option.

-default: `0,0` (video top left corner)

-- Good position values for hd720p video (`-s 1280x720`) with default watermark size:
-    - `970,10`  - top right corner
+- It accepts two types of values:
-    - `10,10`   - top left corner
+    - `NxN`: X and Y offsets from the video top left corner (not from the screen)
-    - `970,688` - bottom right corner
-    - `10,688`  - bottom left corner
-    - `550,350` - centralized
+    - `PRE`: a predefined special value

+supported predefined special values: `topleft`/`tl`, `topright`/`tr`, `bottomleft`/`bl`, `bottomright`/`br`

+default: `bottomright`

 #### `-c, --wmark-font=NAME`